ka1han/controls.rb/docs/security_controls.md

 ### Example

-Let's select `desktops-with-email-attachment-filtering-enabled',`desktops-with-up-to-date-high-risk-applications` and deselect 'code-execution-prevention`.
+Let's select `desktops-with-email-attachment-filtering-enabled`,`desktops-with-up-to-date-high-risk-applications` and deselect `code-execution-prevention`.
 To see the change, let us do a GET Request on all the security controls

 i.e. https://nexpose.local:3780/insight/controls/api/security_controls
 Now we get the following:-